 Overview

-CAPS 697 – Capstone (Consultancy Project) is the culminating experience of the MBA program designed to integrate theory and practice through an applied consultancy engagement.
+CAPS 697: Consultancy Project is the culminating experience of the MBA program designed to integrate theory and practice through an applied consultancy engagement.
 Before the course begins, students must identify a sponsoring organization to serve as their client.
-This may be their current employer, or another organization approved by the Academic Area Manager (AAM).
-The organization can be for-profit, not-for-profit, public, or hybrid, but should present a clearly defined management challenge, be available to provide data and to designate a contact person to support the consultancy project.
+This may be their current employer or another organization approved by the Academic Area Manager (AAM).
+The organization can be for-profit, not-for-profit, public, or hybrid, but it should present a clearly defined management challenge, be available to provide data, and designate a contact person to support the consultancy project.

 Working individually, students act as consultants to address the identified management challenge, collaborating with the client to diagnose issues, develop actionable strategies, and present their recommendations supported by MBA-level analytical tools.